lbonacina/myQuiz/README.md

     - authentication / authorization with Apache Shiro
     - User/Role management interface

+TODO : ideas

+    - implements the concept of Session to associtate Users with Quiz and generate QuizSubmission
+    - Session could trace also % of completion of users, aggregate scores and stats
+    - generate the result of the test as HTML file for the user to review

 uses :

     - Primefaces & Omnifaces as JSF lib